observingClouds/xbitinfo/paper.md

 It should be noted that the BitInformation algorithm relies on uncompressed data that hasn't been manipulated beforehand.
-A common issue is that climate model output has been linearly quantized during its generation, e.g. because it has been written to the GRIB format.
+A common issue is that climate model output has been linearly quantized during its generation, e.g., because it has been written to the GRIB format.
 Such datasets should be handled with care as the bit information often contains artificial information resulting in too many keepbits.
 Filters to capture those cases are currently being developed within xbitinfo to warn the user.

 # Acknowledgements

-We acknowledge all GitHub contributors that have helped and continue to help to improve Xbitinfo and its dependencies.
+We acknowledge all GitHub contributors who have helped and continue to help to improve Xbitinfo and its dependencies.
 We also thank the ECMWF Code4Earth and Google Summer of Code programs for providing funding for students to work on new features of Xbitinfo.
 HS was supported in part by the University of Washington eScience Institute and the Cooperative Institute for Climate, Ocean, & Ecosystem Studies (CICOES) under NOAA Cooperative Agreement NA20OAR4320271, Contribution No. 2025-1507